Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 Common mistakes when requesting an EHC needs assessment

-• Sending to the wrong department — check the LA's SEND team contact on their Local Offer website
+• Sending to the wrong department — check the local authority's SEND team contact on their Local Offer website

 • Not keeping a copy of the request or a record of when it was sent